OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 - Augmenting the credentials used for authentication with device identifiers.
 This make sense if the application needs to re-authenticate itself and/or the user frequently.

 - Encrypting the data stored in the device with the key material which is strongly bound to the device can strengthen the device binding.
 The Android Keystore offers non-exportable private keys which we can use for this.
-When a malicious actor would then extract the data from a device, he would not have access to the key to decrypt the encrypted data.
+When a malicious actor would then extract the data from a device, they would not have access to the key to decrypt the encrypted data.
 Implementing this, takes the following steps:

   - Generate the key pair in the Android Keystore using `KeyGenParameterSpec` API.